One score for the messy reality of a website.

 Common questions

-Is the score deterministic?
+Is the score reproducible?

 Why don't you publish per-category sub-scores on the badge?